The Space

 Research

-"I completed my Doctorate research in late 2021 and passed my oral defense (viva) in early 2023.
+"I completed my Doctorate in research in late 2022 and passed my oral defense (viva) in early 2023.
 With my thesis This is the sound of my soul I became the first Muslim to obtain a Doctorate in Practical Theology/Critical Studies in the UK.
 As a result of my research in belonging, culture, and identity I have delivered seminars and workshops at well known corporate companies, world class academic institutions, and internationally recognised business schools.
 An evidence based facilitated presentation typically consists of a keynote lecture followed by an interactive experiential workshop.

 In my research I use conversation as a methodology and I write autoethnographically using a relational and co-constructed approach.
 Despite initially being a somewhat reluctant academic, I am proud to call myself an independent research practitioner.